-If the levy is not paid within three months from the date that the City issues the application with a written Statement of Contributions Owing, then the applicant must provide the City with a revised Development Cost for the works.
+If the levy is not paid within three months from the date that the City issues the applicant with a written Statement of Contributions Owing, then the applicant must provide the City with a revised development cost for the works.
 The City will then provide the applicant with a revised Statement of Contributions Owing.

-The Development Cost for the works may, at the City's discretion as an alternative to submission of revised Development Cost, be adjusted to reflect the quarterly variations issued by the Australian Bureau of Statistics Consumer Price Index (CPI), between the date from when the Statement of Contributions Owing was issued to the date when the revised Statement of Contributions Owing was issued:
+The development cost for the works may, at the City's discretion as an alternative to submission of revised development cost, be adjusted to reflect the quarterly variations issued by the Australian Bureau of Statistics Consumer Price Index (CPI), between the date from when the Statement of Contributions Owing was issued to the date when the revised Statement of Contributions Owing was issued.